jfredett/rust-gpu-experiments/README.md

 I might be able to do this trickery in _my_ `build.rs` file, but I'm not quite sure how to do that, I haven't used `build.rs` much before.

+# 13-FEB-2025

+## 1634

+I ripped out the `devenv` stuff for unrelated (AI) reasons.

+## 2043

+I got this sort of almost working, a bit.
+Here's the progress.

+First, it's easy to get multiple different versions of rust via fenix in the flake.
+I just need to have it link the executables in the path by some other name, which I'm pretty sure is possible.
+Once I get that, I need to figure out how to get _only_ my shader crate to use the specific nightly, while the main crate uses the newer compiler.
+I think this comes back to correctly setting `RUSTC` and maybe some other variables only during the `build.rs` stage for `experiment-1`, which I don't know if dynamically setting a RUSTC while compiling with a RUSTC is possible, but that's essentially what needs to happen.
+Alternatively, I could _add_ another env to the rust-gpu side and use that, but I don't want to start compiling `rust-gpu` until I have to.

+Getting the right compiler wasn't the whole problem, beause the `spirv-builder` crate also needs to be compiled with a particularly old nightly at `0.9`, I tried going to `main` to see if I could get a more recent compiler that avoided the need for the inline const in `experiment-1`, the consuming crate.
+This worked, sort of, I grabbed the compiler from `main`'s toolchain file, but it seems to be missing the `spirv` arch, which I suspect is because there is a step I am missing that the maintainer's know.
+This does mean I'm headed in the right direction to some extent, but I think there is a better way, and that's to just make a flake where `cargo-gpu` works, then I can just re-use the work entirely.
+This should be doable via the flake example at the bottom of [this page](https://nixos.wiki/wiki/Rust).
+I can still use `fenix` for the main compiler, but this will allow `cargo-gpu` to install via rustup and should allow me to use it.
+If not, then I can just fall back to rustup for GPU work, which is perfectly fine for my purposes.

+I'm going to commit off this work and try that.